seankelliher/obama-scotus/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/banner-obama-scotus?style=flat-square)](/LICENSE.txt)
 # Obama and Supreme Court Nominees

-BEING RENOVATED.
 Interactive gallery about Barack Obama's history with Supreme Court nominees.
-This project is built with Vue.js, with data stored locally in objects.
+This project is built with Vue.js, with data stored locally.
 [View working component](https://sean-kelliher-obama-scotus.netlify.app).

 ## Project Status

-BEING RENOVATED.
+Project meets general accessibility (WACG) and cross-browser requirements.
+More testing with a dedicated services (e.g., Sauce Labs) would be helpful if deploying to production.

 ## Project Screen Shots